 You pay for the speed package that you order, regardless of the technology.
 Higher speeds via FTTP may cost more, or you can order superfast speeds at the same prices as Fibre to the Cabinet (FTTC) customers.

-Once you have placed an order, your chosen provider will arrange appointments for an engineer to install fibre to your property, which usually takes around 4 weeks to complete.
+Once you have placed an order, your chosen provider will arrange appointments for an engineer to install fibre to your property, which normally* takes around 4 weeks to complete.

 How is FTTP installed?

-Installing FTTP is more complex as it involves an engineer bringing the fibre connection into your property in several stages:
+Installing FTTP involves an engineer bringing the fibre connection into your property in several stages:

 - Survey or tests to assess the best way to bring fibre to your property from the nearest drop point and if additional work is needed.
 You need to attend this appointment.